 - 2010 -- the year the book was published -- Shelved in chronological order

 First: Academic Search Premier (all topics) from EBSCO

-JSTOR provides unique access to full text backfiles for more than 120 "core" scholarly journals in anthropology, ecology, economics, education, general science, history, literature, mathematics, political science, and philosophy.
-JSTOR's agreement with publishers provides a "moving wall" for access and does not allow access to fulltext for the most recent 2-5 years of articles.
+Provides access to scholarly journals in anthropology, ecology, economics, education, general science, history, literature, mathematics, political science, philosophy, and more.
+Some journals have "moving wall" access that does not include the most recent 2-5 years.

 For topics related to art: